OZI-Project/docs/api/spec.rst

       .. versionadded:: 0.1

-      MUST distribute :term:`wheel` releases as Python bytecode and stubfiles.
+      MUST distribute :term:`wheel` releases as Python bytecode and/or :term:`stubfiles`.

-   .. card:: Isolate the executable with ``pipx``.
+   .. card:: Isolate the meson executable with :term:`pipx`.

       .. versionadded:: 0.4